Middlefield Banc (NASDAQ:MBCN) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Middlefield Banc (NASDAQ:MBCN – Get Rating) in a research report sent to investors on Monday morning.
-The firm issued a buy rating on the bank’s stock.
+StockNews.com started coverage on shares of Middlefield Banc (NASDAQ:MBCN – Get Rating) in a research report issued to clients and investors on Tuesday.
+The brokerage set a “buy” rating on the bank’s stock.

-Separately, Zacks Investment Research lowered shares of Middlefield Banc from a buy rating to a hold rating in a research report on Thursday, March 31st.
+Separately, Zacks Investment Research cut Middlefield Banc from a “buy” rating to a “hold” rating in a research note on Thursday, March 31st.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 15th.
-Shareholders of record on Friday, March 4th were issued a dividend of $0.17 per share.
-This represents a $0.68 annualized dividend and a yield of 2.78%.
-The ex-dividend date was Thursday, March 3rd.
-Middlefield Banc’s dividend payout ratio (DPR) is presently 22.59%.

-Several institutional investors have recently made changes to their positions in MBCN.
-Marshall Wace LLP purchased a new stake in shares of Middlefield Banc in the fourth quarter worth about $44,000.
-Royal Bank of Canada lifted its holdings in shares of Middlefield Banc by 229.6% in the second quarter.
-Royal Bank of Canada now owns 2,037 shares of the bank’s stock worth $48,000 after buying an additional 1,419 shares in the last quarter.
-Barclays PLC lifted its holdings in shares of Middlefield Banc by 230.3% in the fourth quarter.
-Barclays PLC now owns 2,309 shares of the bank’s stock worth $57,000 after buying an additional 1,610 shares in the last quarter.
-UBS Group AG lifted its holdings in shares of Middlefield Banc by 21.6% in the third quarter.
-UBS Group AG now owns 2,977 shares of the bank’s stock worth $71,000 after buying an additional 529 shares in the last quarter.
-Finally, Acadian Asset Management LLC purchased a new stake in shares of Middlefield Banc in the fourth quarter worth about $133,000.
-30.23% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Marshall Wace LLP bought a new position in Middlefield Banc during the fourth quarter valued at approximately $44,000.
+Royal Bank of Canada lifted its stake in shares of Middlefield Banc by 229.6% in the 2nd quarter.
+Royal Bank of Canada now owns 2,037 shares of the bank’s stock valued at $48,000 after purchasing an additional 1,419 shares during the last quarter.
+Barclays PLC lifted its stake in shares of Middlefield Banc by 230.3% in the 4th quarter.
+Barclays PLC now owns 2,309 shares of the bank’s stock valued at $57,000 after purchasing an additional 1,610 shares during the last quarter.
+UBS Group AG lifted its stake in shares of Middlefield Banc by 21.6% in the 3rd quarter.
+UBS Group AG now owns 2,977 shares of the bank’s stock valued at $71,000 after purchasing an additional 529 shares during the last quarter.
+Finally, Acadian Asset Management LLC purchased a new stake in shares of Middlefield Banc in the fourth quarter worth approximately $133,000.
+30.23% of the stock is owned by hedge funds and other institutional investors.

 Middlefield Banc Company Profile (Get Rating)

-Middlefield Banc Corp. is a holding company, which engages in the provision of personal and commercial banking solutions.
-It offers checking, savings, negotiable order of withdrawal accounts, money market accounts, time certificates of deposit, commercial loans, real estate loans, a variety of consumer loans, safe deposit facilities, and travelers’ checks services.
+Middlefield Banc Corp. operates as the bank holding company for The Middlefield Banking Company that provides various commercial banking services to small and medium-sized businesses, professionals, small business owners, and retail customers in northeastern and central Ohio.
+It provides checking, savings, negotiable order of withdrawal accounts, money market accounts, time certificates of deposit, commercial loans, real estate loans, various consumer loans, safe deposit facilities, and travelers' checks.

 - Get a free copy of the StockNews.com research report on Middlefield Banc (MBCN)